davejacobson12/Portfolio/Reporting/README.md

 ## Reports

 The rmarkdown reports are html documents and are not rendered in GitHub.
-You will need to download the raw contents of the file, then open those raw contents in a file browser to view the full report
+You will need to download the gzipped example repeorts, unzip them, and then open the html files in a file browser to view the full report

 The dashboards I created at CDC were primarily in PowerBI (with some Rshiny as well).
 I have decided to recreate these dashboards using plotly and dash in python.
 The idea is to showcase what was included in the various reports.